 Best 4K TVs For Xbox Series X And PS5

-The following are some of the best 4K TVs with next-generation features such as HDMI 2.1 that you can buy right now:
+The following are some of the best 4K TVs with next-generation features, such as HDMI 2.1, that you can buy right now:

-The TV has a couple of USB 2.0 ports, HDMI 2.1, HDCP 2.2, Wi-Fi and Bluetooth connectivity and even ethernet.
-The display supports Dolby Vision and with HDMI 2.1 you can hit 4K 120 FPS in games that are optimized to hit that higher resolution and frame rate.
+The TV has a couple of USB 2.0 ports, HDMI 2.1, HDCP 2.2, Wi-Fi and Bluetooth connectivity, and even ethernet.
+The display supports Dolby Vision, and with HDMI 2.1, you can hit 4K 120 FPS in games that are optimized to hit that higher resolution and frame rate.

-The Sony X900H is another great looking TV that comes with narrow bezels and has a really slim design.
-It is going to look really good mounted but you can have it on a table as well.
-The TV features AndroidTV so you can use different apps such as YouTube and Netflix to watch content on it without having to connect other devices to it.
+The Sony X900H is another great-looking TV with narrow bezels and a slim design.
+It is going to look really good mounted, but you can also have it on a table.
+The TV features AndroidTV, so you can use different apps such as YouTube and Netflix to watch content without connecting to other devices.

-This TV does have HDMI 2.1 so you can hit 4K 120 FPS in games that support it on the Xbox Series X, PS5 or PC.
+This TV does have HDMI 2.1, so you can hit 4K 120 FPS in games that support it on the Xbox Series X, PS5, or PC.

-Samsung is known for making some of the best displays in the business and this TV is no exception.
-Not only does it have a slim design and narrow bezels, but it also has a really cool stand that gives it a floating look.
+Samsung is known for making some of the best displays in the business, and this TV is no exception.
+Not only does it have a slim design and narrow bezels, but it also has a cool stand that gives it a floating look.
 This is one of the higher-end models that Samsung has to offer right now.

 This is not an OLED TV, but it has Quantum Dot technology, so you get vivid colors that increase the immersion when playing games.
 The appeal of the TV is natural, and it looks clean even when turned off.
 The stand is tiny so you can have this large display on a smaller table compared to other models.